Broad-eared bat: Biology and behaviour

 Broad-eared bats are nocturnal, and roost during the day in rocky crevices in tightly packed groups of anything from 150 to 1,000 individuals.
 However, in Tamaulipas, colonies of several thousand have been reported roosting in caves.
 Such colonies can be resident throughout the year, but are not always so, and individual bats do not always return to the same home area.

 The bats are insectivorous, feeding mainly on beetles and moths.
-Predators include owls, sparrowhawks, and tree-climbing snakes.
+Predators include Stygian owls, sparrowhawks, and Cuban boas.

 Broad-nosed bats breed in the rainy season, giving birth between June and July in the northern parts of their range, and later in the year further south.
 They give birth to a single hairless young, weighing about 3 g, which first opens its eyes within a few hours of birth.